My Five Favourite Vegan Menopause Supplements

 The required amounts of amino acids change as we get older, and as with all supplements, it’s a good idea to consult with a practitioner to determine the appropriate amount for you.

-My favourite BCAA supplement is Muscle Matrix Powder because it’s vegan – not all amino acid supplements are vegan – and I don’t mind the taste of this one.
-(Some BCAAs can taste pretty terrible.)
+My favourite EAA supplement is Muscle Matrix Powder because it’s vegan – not all amino acid supplements are vegan.
+It dissolves really well in water and comes in four different flavours, but you can also get it in capsuls.
 It has all of the essential amino acids in the ratio the body needs.
 This blend is also indicated not just for athletes, but also for sedentary individuals, elderly, or people recovering after surgery.
-It’s also gluten free and doesn’t contain GMOs.
-Learn more and purchase here.
+Learn more and purchase here and save 10% using the code BLISSFUL.

 Supplement 5: Rhodiola